 It meant someone who lives in an almost empty house.
 Their home is clad in white and stainless steel and dotted with chairs and furniture that have clean asymmetrical lines.
-They are probably well off and they spend their money on only the best items.
+They are probably well-off and they spend their money on only the best items.

 There are many mindsets that someone can approach minimalism with.
 In my scientific analysis of youtube videos, I have found there are a handful of ‘minimalist types’ that I came across.
 (Of course, I know, don’t put labels on people, blah blah blah.
-Well you might be one of these types or you might be more than one, consider yourself OUT of the box!).
+Well, you might be one of these types or you might be more than one, consider yourself OUT of the box!).

 Check out this adorable couple who I consider frugal minimalists, check out minute 5:50 where they talk about their sunhats.

 The Green Minimalist is one who is filling their home and life with environmentally sustainable products.

 They may be frugal – reusing and repurposing items.

 They might also shell out cash for eco-friendly products on quality products that will last longer.

 These are the minimalists who aren’t producing waste and spending mindlessly.

 The Green Minimalist is probably not someone you find filling a basket in the dollar store with trinkets that will end up in a landfill.
 They are more likely at a place like the Soap Dispensary and Thred Up, buying second hand, buying quality, and buying things that reduce the amount of waste in our world.